alexkwolfe/groupie/README.md

 ### Your function results

-The results of your function calls is available in second parameter of the group or chain callback.
-The results is an array of the values submitted by your functions in the `done` callback, in the same order that the functions are declared.
+The results of your function calls are available in second parameter of the group or chain callback.
+The results array of the values submitted by your functions in the `done` callback, in the same order that the functions are declared.

 If the `done` method is called with a `null` parameter or no parameter, then `null` or